IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-3.md

         source /home/streamsadmin/InfoSphere_Streams/4.2.0.0/bin/streamsprofile.sh

-1. If you are using IBM Streams 4.2 or later, you can skip this step because the Python Application API is included at* `$STREAMS_INSTALL/toolkits/com.ibm.streamsx.topology`. <br><br>If you are using an earlier version of IBM Streams, you must:
+1. If you are using IBM Streams 4.2 or later, the Python Application API is included at `$STREAMS_INSTALL/toolkits/com.ibm.streamsx.topology`. <br><br>If you are using an earlier version of IBM Streams, or if you would like to upgrade to the latest version of the IBM Streams Topology toolkit,  you must:
-    1. Download the latest version of the IBM Streams Topology toolkit from the IBMStreams organization on GitHub from the streamsx.topology [Releases page](https://github.com/Ibmstreams/streamsx.topology/releases).
+    1. Download the latest version of the toolkit from the streamsx.topology [Releases page](https://github.com/Ibmstreams/streamsx.topology/releases) on GitHub.
     1. After the toolkit downloads, extract it to your file system.

 1. Ensure that you have installed a supported version of Python:

    * Python 2.7 and Python 3.5 are supported.

       **Important:** Python 3.5 is required to build application bundles with the Python Application API that can be submitted to your IBM Streaming Analytics service.

-   You can install a supported version of Python from:
+1. Install a supported version of Python, if needed.
+You can choose from one of these options:
    * *Recommended* Anaconda [https://www.continuum.io/downloads](https://www.continuum.io/downloads)

    * CPython [https://www.python.org](https://www.python.org)

+     If building Python from source, remember to pass `--enable-shared` as a parameter to  `configure`.
+After installation, set `LD_LIBRARY_PATH` to `Python_Install>/lib`.

 1. Include the fully qualified path of the `com.ibm.streamsx.topology/opt/python/packages` directory in the PYTHONPATH environment variable.
 For example:

         export PYTHONPATH=/home/myuser/download/com.ibm.streamsx.topology/opt/python/packages:$PYTHONPATH
+1. Set the `PYTHONHOME` appplication environment variable on your Streams instance.

+        streamtool setproperty -i <INSTANCE_ID> -d <DOMAIN_ID> --application-ev PYTHONHOME=<path_to_python_install>

+     For example, if using the Quick Start Edition:

+        streamtool setproperty -i StreamsInstance -d StreamsDomain --application-ev PYTHONHOME=/opt/pyenv/versions/3.5.1

+     You can also set the environment variable from the Streams Console.

 ## 3.2 Creating a topology object